lux-capacitor/Lux-Base/README.md

 # New Phone, Who Dis?

-Just some wierdo React-weilding front-end warlock with an unhealthy idol worship for JSON father Douglas Crockford, Brad Frost, and many others in this crazy community of keyboard ninjitsu.
+Just some wierdo React-wielding front-end warlock with an unhealthy idol worship for JSON father Douglas Crockford, Brad Frost, and many others in this crazy community of keyboard ninjitsu.
 I also make neon and other light-based "Lumenist" art, poke me sometime on [Instagram](http://instagram.com/lux_capacitor) or on my site [http://lux-capacitor.com](http://lux-capacitor.com).